-The JDSU Q Series lasers lead the market for high-power Q-switched diode-pumped UV lasers used for a wide variety of micromachining and solar cell processing applications.
-Whether for high pulse-energy processing of refractory materials such as silicon; high repetition rate processing of packaging materials such as Kapton; or patterning thin-film solar cells, the Q Series lasers deliver unsurpassed performance combined with industry-leading uptime.
+JDSU Q Series lasers lead the market for high-power Q-switched diode-pumped UV and green lasers used for a wide variety of high-precision, micromachining applications.
+Whether for high-pulse-energy processing of materials such as ceramics, high-repetition-rate processing of materials such as sapphire or silicon, or patterning thin-film solar cells, the Q Series lasers deliver unsurpassed performance combined with industry-leading uptime.

-Due to the self-stabilizing characteristics of intracavity UV harmonic generation, all Q Series lasers exhibit inherently high pulse-to-pulse energy and long-term output power stability.
-In addition, the excellent thermal stability of the unique Nd:YAG-based direct-coupled pump (DCP) architecture maintains exceptionally stable beam position and profile, which is important for processes requiring accurate feature placement.
-These advantages enable Q series lasers to achieve the tightest possible process tolerances for micromachining and other materials processing applications.
+Due to the self-stabilizing characteristics of intracavity UV harmonic generation, all Q Series lasers exhibit inherently high energy, high pulse-to-pulse stability and long-term output power stability.
+In addition, the excellent thermal management of the unique Nd:YAG-based direct-coupled pump (DCP) architecture achieves excellent beam quality over a wide range of operating conditions and maintains exceptionally stable beam position and profile, which is important for processes requiring accurate feature placement.
+These advantages enable Q series lasers to achieve the tightest possible process tolerances for micromachining and other materials-processing applications.

 - Highest commercially available pulse energy and peak power

-- Capable of processing widest range of materials due to wide range of pulse energies and repetition rates
+- Capable of processing the widest range of materials due to large selection of pulse energies, pulse widths, and repetition rates

 - High reliability due to low fluence in harmonic crystals and no cavity optic coatings exposed to UV